starfi5h/DSP_Mod_Support/ErrorAnalyzer/README.md

 ## ChangeLogs
+- v1.2.4: Copy button now only copy mod list when shift is pressed.
+Adapt to DSP 0.10.32.25496
 - v1.2.3: Highlight plugin name on stacktrace.
 - v1.2.2: Add config.
 Suppress `CargoTraffic.PickupBeltItems` error in debug tracking mode.
 - v1.2.1: Suppress `CargoTraffic.SetBeltState` and `CargoContainer.RemoveCargo` error in debug tracking mode to dismantle the belts.